ECE445L/ECE445L-F22-Final-Lab/Lab07.md

    1. There are lots of devices available as free samples from chip vendors, but be aware that they may be very difficult to solder
    2. The easiest way add sensors is to puchase a module (chip and breakout board) from a hobby store like [SparkFun](https://www.sparkfun.com/), [Adafruit](https://www.adafruit.com/), or [Pololu](https://www.pololu.com/)
 4. Enclosure:
-   1. TODO: decide whether Hammond 1591ESBK is an option
-   2. You may purchase an enclosure and count it toward your $60 budget
+   1. You may purchase an enclosure and count it toward your $60 budget
-   3. You may build your enclosure separately (the enclosure will be judged on functionality and not beauty).
+   2. You may build your enclosure separately (the enclosure will be judged on functionality and not beauty).
 You can use resources from [Texas InventionWorks (TIW)](https://linktr.ee/texasinventionworks) to create your box (resources used from TIW will not count toward your $60 budget).
 Here are some resources TIW offers:
       1. 3D printers (requires training)
       2. laser cutters (requires training)